Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 Restaurant managers make sure that all of the different parts of a restaurant are running smoothly.
 They’re typically responsible for upholding food quality, managing staff, supplying the kitchen, and maintaining health standards.

 Since every restaurant is different, restaurant managers may need to do more or less based on the scope of their role.
-To become a restaurant manager most people will need years of experience working in a restaurant, as well as a college degree based in operations.
+To become a restaurant manager, most people will need years of experience working in a restaurant, as well as a college degree based in operations.

 3. Food Scientist:

 Food scientists help to research, develop, and improve the foods that you see on your grocery store shelves.
 There are many different types of food scientists, but they all must understand proper nutrition and be aware of government food regulations.
-To become a food scientist, you’ll typically need at least a bachelor’s degree in a related stem field.
+To become a food scientist, you’ll typically need at least a bachelor’s degree in a related STEM field.

 How To Become a Chef